Clean-up that Yard With a Little Junk!

 This is a new bird bath I purchased last year.
 I just added the farm piece over the top.
 I'm not sure what it was used for, but it's sure a cool piece!

-After seeing Kathy fabulous yard, I decided to share some of my junky finds.
+Why not add a little junk to the yard.
+It's fun and gives your yard a lot of character.
+Make it a funky, junky yard!
 They add so much character.
 Vintage, rusty items make a great addition.
 Here is a sample of some of the things I have.
-For more pictures, check out my Cottage Elements Blog.

 Pattern or design used: My own design -